 Sentralen – Yogurt Soft Serve

-Sentralen is a restaurant with a soft serve machine!
+Sentralen is a restaurant with a soft-serve machine!
 A brilliant idea for making simple and tasty desserts.
 This is a casual place where you can walk in and order whatever you want off the menu.
-You just feel like a yogurt soft serve on a warm day?
+Do you just feel like a yogurt soft serve on a warm day?
 No problem.
 I’m not sure they would do a takeaway version, but you’ll eat that thing so fast you’ll be off again in no time.

 The Big Brands